aayushtaragi/retail-sales-eda-sql-powerbi/README.md

-# 🛍️ Retail Sales EDA Using SQL
+# 🛍️ Retail Sales Data – Exploratory Data Analysis (EDA) Using SQL

 ## 📌 Project Overview
-This project performs a comprehensive exploratory data analysis (EDA) on a retail sales dataset using MS SQL Server.
-The objective is to analyze customer behavior, sales patterns, and product performance to uncover trends and support business decision-making.
+This project focuses on performing Exploratory Data Analysis (EDA) on a retail sales dataset using MS SQL Server.
+The dataset contains customer demographics, transaction details, product categories, and order dates.
+The goal is to explore patterns and generate business-relevant insights such as customer spending behavior, seasonal trends, and category performance.

 ## 🛠 Tools Used
-- **MS SQL Server**: For all data cleaning, transformations, and analysis
+- **MS SQL Server**: For data cleaning, transformation, and exploratory analysis
-- **Power BI** *(optional if you used it)*: For visual dashboard (not covered in SQL)

-## 🎯 Key Analysis Tasks
+## 🎯 Key Analysis Performed
-- Data quality check (nulls, invalid entries)
+- Checked for null or missing values in important columns
+- Identified top 10 customers based on total sales
+- Aggregated sales by product category
+- Found highest and lowest MRP in each category
-- Top customer analysis by total spending
+- Grouped customers by age ranges and gender to analyze spending trends
-- Product performance by category
+- Analyzed order dates to determine first and last purchase by category
-- Age & gender-based spending patterns
-- Monthly and quarterly sales trends
+- Calculated monthly and quarterly sales trends
+- Computed 7-day rolling average of sales
-- Descriptive statistics (mean, median, mode, SD)
+- Generated descriptive statistics (mean, median, mode, standard deviation) on sales
-- Rolling average of sales
-- Sales growth rate month over month

-## 🔍 Key Business Insights
+## 📊 Key Insights
-- **Product Categories**: [Insert top 2-3 here if known] generated the most revenue
+- **Technology and Fashion** categories showed the highest revenue
-- **Age Groups 30–45** had the highest spending, with male customers showing slightly higher average order values
+- **Age group 30–45** had the most purchase activity
-- **Q4 consistently showed higher sales**, suggesting seasonal trends
+- Sales increased during **Q3 and Q4**, indicating seasonal growth
+- Most spending came from **male customers**, but females had more purchases in some segments
-- Descriptive statistics help in understanding variability and central tendencies in sales
+- Descriptive statistics revealed wide variation in transaction values

 ## 📁 Files Included
-- `retail_sales_eda.sql`: Full SQL script containing queries and logic
+- `retail_sales_eda.sql`: SQL script containing all queries used for cleaning and analysis
-- `README.md`: This file
+- `README.md`: This project documentation

-## 📈 Future Enhancements
+## 🔍 Next Steps
-- Visualize SQL results using Power BI
+- Visualize trends and category performance using Power BI or Excel charts
-- Add customer segmentation (RFM)
-- Automate script with SQL Server Agent for monthly analysis
+- Segment customers based on frequency and recency
+- Explore time-series forecasting or trend smoothing (in future projects)